kleineluka/peachpy/README.md

 - Make mod creation an easy-to-learn uniform standard
 - Easy for non-technical users to get started
 - Player has to do literally no work to play mods
+- Let people update your mod easily
-- Shared code library for repeated, common functions
+- Shared code library for common functions
 - If using the public mod list, increased visibility
 - Helpful community for learning and debugging